newrouge/newrouge.github.io/_posts/2021-12-11-Powervision-3.md

 00000000 ; ---------------------------------------------------------------------------
 ```

-Hopefully, using different functions that parse the result from *get_locks*, we can get a more precise idea of the structure and it's contents.
-From there, it becomes quite easy to hardcode some of the values in the function, so that it always returns with a certan amount of free locks!
+From there, it becomes quite easy to hardcode some of the values in the **get_locks** function, so that it always returns with a certain amount of free locks!

 # Part 3: Micropatching